Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 (What I describe here [link to the relevant section of my musings and rough drafts outline post])

-Often time, when people put items on a task list, or say that they are going to do something, that is basically epiphenomenal.
-Words in the mind that are not connected to the levers of action.

-But mental rehearsal is *not* epiphenomenal.
-Doing some a minimum of three minutes of thinking about the task  /Simulating the task makes it more likely to happen, makes it real.

 And furthermore, it becomes “at hand”.
 I have a background sense of the things that I want to do for the day.
 When I get to a choice point in my day,